 Figure 30: Workspaces panel, where you can load as many workspaces as your memory can handle

 Batch results (Figure 29 #1) are available when the batch simulation is started.
 A result tab (#2) is by default active indicating the progress of the batch work (#3) and provides interference calculation engine capability (#5).
-When you press the analyse button the ICE is activated and the probability of interference is displayed (#6).
+When pressing the analyse button the ICE is activated and the probability of interference is displayed (#6).

 The results vectors for each workspace are also available (#4) for scrutiny.